Physical, Mental and Social Benefits of Hiking [Explained With Studies]

 Physical Benefits of Hiking

-Hiking Gets You Fit
+1. Hiking Gets You Fit

+Like many forms of exercise, hiking can improve your cardiovascular health and physical strength.
 So what makes hiking more special than just walking?
-Hiking provides an element of cross-training because it is both a cardio activity and strength trainer all at once.
-Add in the fact that hiking can help increase your balance and stability as you navigate various types of terrain, all while burning calories.
+Hiking provides an element of cross-training because it is both a cardio activity and strength training all at once.
+Hiking also increases your balance and stability as you navigate various types of terrain, all while burning calories.

 In this study, walking on uneven terrain like in hiking increases step width and length variability, joint mechanical work, and muscle co-activation compared with walking on smooth terrain.
 At the same time, metabolic output goes up.
 With that said, you’ve got a great, multi-functional workout to get you fit.

-Hiking Can Lower Other Health Risks
+2. Hiking Can Lower Other Health Risks

 Don’t like the uphill but love the down?
 Well, there are some interesting studies showing hiking downhill can be effective at removing blood sugars and improving glucose tolerance.
-Researchers found that the eccentric and concentric muscle movements may have different effects on your body in the terms of glucose tolerance.* For lowering cholesterol, they found both the ups and downs (really any physical activity) have their perks.
+Researchers found that eccentric and concentric muscle movements may have different effects on your body in terms of glucose tolerance.* For lowering cholesterol, they found both the ups and downs (really any physical activity) have their perks.
 (AHA 2004 Scientific Sessions: Abstract 3826.
 Presented Nov.
 10, 2004)

-Hiking May Help Prevent And Assist in Recovery of Cancer
+3. Hiking May Help Prevent And Assist in Recovery of Cancer

 Oxidative stress is believed to be a strong factor in the onset, progression, and recurrence of cancer.
-This study in the International Journal of Sports Medicine looked to investigate how oxidative stress is influenced by a physical activity like hiking or mountaineering.
+This study in the International Journal of Sports Medicine looked to investigate how oxidative stress is influenced by physical activity like hiking or mountaineering.
 Researchers measured oxidative stress and antioxidative capacity in 12 women with breast cancer and 6 men with prostate cancer, before and after long hiking trips.
-Their data concluded that long distance hiking trips can improve the antioxidative levels of oncological patients.
+Their data concluded that long-distance hiking trips can improve the antioxidative levels of oncological patients.

 Mental Benefits of Hiking